As Goes January...Revisited

 There have been six occasions where there were two down January years in a row.
 2015 – 2016 looks to be another.
 However, there's only been one occasion where January was lower THREE years in a row.
 Also, the year of the second down January tends to produce exceptional returns (23% on average).

 Anxiety often follows high volatility and the likelihood of acting on "gut instinct" increases.
 Gut Instinct can easily lead one astray.
 If your investment horizon is longer than a couple of years, we remind you of the financial crisis of 2007 – 2009.
-As painful as the "Great Recession" was, if you sold at the bottom, you missed out on the 220.15% equity bull market, trough to peak (see chart at right or above on mobile devices).
+As painful as the "Great Recession" was, if you sold at the bottom, you missed out on the 220.15% equity bull market, trough to peak (see chart below).

 While jarring, occasional market gyrations are not your greatest risk.
 Your greatest risk is not being invested, while attempting to time markets only benefits those collecting commissions.